haljoumaa/SAR-Academy/README.md

 **For legal, institutional, or strategic collaboration:**
 Please use the contact channels above.
 A formal inquiry form will be released with the Q1 2026 whitepaper.

 ---

+## Disclosure

+SAR Academy has **not received formal funding, institutional grants, or financial sponsorship** from any of the organizations mentioned.
+All engagements with Innovation Norway, HVL, and StartupLab Bergen have been informal, advisory, or academic in nature.
+The project remains fully independent and pre-commercial.

+---